electricimp/UBloxM8N/Driver/README.md

 ### registerOnMessageCallback(*type, onMessage*) ###

 Registers a message onMessage callback for incoming messages from the M8N.
+To unregister a callback pass `null` to *onMessage*.

 #### Parameters ####